bhs15/BaraSpara-Hopur19/README.md

   -class

-3.look at savingType and its transactions
+3.look at savingType and its transactions --- KOMIÐ ---

-  -onClick

-  -layout

-  -class

 4.add transaction